yacoder/allo-cpp/README.md

  - the types in the container are trivially destructible

 # Is it stable?
 It's in a pre-release v0.1-alpha stage, there are a few major gaps at the moment, e.g. custom allocators need to support proper memory alignment requirements.
-But it seems to work for a few simple cases covered by the tests I wrote so far.
+But it seems to work for a few simple cases covered by the tests written so far.

 # Tested with
 Visual Studio 2015 Update 3